Local Area Attractions Near St. Ignace / Mackinac Island KOA Holiday

 St. Ignace KOA offers ferry tickets to Mackinac Island.
 The tickets can be purchased from front office at a price that is lower than online price offered by Sheplers and Starline.
 We also offer free shuttle facility to transport guests from campground to ferry docks.
 You'll enjoy the view of the Grand Hotel and summer homes from the ferry.
 Return to an era of Victorian affluence when you visit Mackinac Island.
 As you step onto the island, you feel as if you are stepping into the past.
 Horse-drawn carriages and bicycles are the only modes of transportation.
 It is also known for historic sites such as Fort Mackinac, elegant cottages of a bygone era and quaint shops.
 The island also features incredible glacial age rock formations such as Arch Rock and Skull Cave.

-Tahquamenon Falls - one hour away
+Tahquamenon Falls Upper Falls - one hour+ away

-Tahquamenon Falls - one hour away
+Tahquamenon Falls Upper Falls - one hour+ away

 The Upper Falls is the second largest waterfall east of the Mississippi.
 The Lower Falls is a series of cascades flowing around an island.